+Genode Allocator_avl_tpl metadata

+Argument const method

+addr void

+Return value

+BMDT Meta data that was attached to block at specified address

 Genode Allocator_avl_tpl apply_any

 Apply functor fn to the metadata of an arbitrary member of the allocator.
 This method is provided for destructing each member of the allocator.
-Calling the method repeatedly without removing or inserting members will produce the same member.
+Calling the method repeatedly without removing or inserting members will produce the same member. method template

 Template argument

 FUNC typename

 Argument

-fn FUNC const &amp;
+fn FUNC const &

 Return value

 bool